 If you are married

 You both have the right to stay in the home.
-If one person leaves then we may transfer the tenancy to the one remaining person.
-If you cannot agree who will leave then you may have to go to court so they can make the decision.
+If one person leaves, we may transfer the tenancy to the remaining person.
+If you cannot agree who will leave, you may have to go to court so they can make the decision.

-Do not leave the property without getting legal advise.
+Do not leave the property without getting legal advice.

 If you are not married

-If you are not married and are not named on the Tenancy Agreement then you can go to court and apply for an Occupation Order to stay in the property.
+If you are not married and are not named on the tenancy agreement, you can go to court and apply for an Occupation Order to stay in the property.

 If you have children

-If you have children living in the property the court will normally give the tenancy to the parent who provides the main care giver.
+If you have children living in the property, the court will normally give the tenancy to the parent who is the main caregiver.

 If you are the victim of domestic violence

-If you suffer from domestic violence and need help our Domestic Abuse page has advice.
+If you suffer from domestic violence and need help, see Housing advice for victims of domestic abuse.

 Contact the Tenancy Management Team